 The Secure Future of Supply Chain

 We are at an exciting precipice in the supply chain industry.
-If we take the lessons learned from IT security and think about supply chain in the right way, we can end up with a more robust and predictive industry.
-Executives can make proactive risk decisions in the normal operation of the business, subject matter experts can drive risk mitigation actions with corporate air cover and resources, and supply chains can be built fully cognizant of their own company’s intricacies and worldwide meta trends.
+If we take the lessons learned from IT security and think about supply chain in the right way, we will end up with a more robust and predictive industry.
+Executives will make proactive risk decisions in the normal operation of the business, subject matter experts will drive risk mitigation actions with corporate air cover and resources, and supply chains will be built fully cognizant of their own company’s intricacies and worldwide meta trends.
 It just takes a creative way of thinking.

-Dean Ocampo (left) leads the go-to-market strategy for the Exposure risk management solutions as senior product marketing manager at Elementum.
-He has helped companies build their security, compliance and risk programs, while serving in product marketing, product management, and consulting roles at several high-tech and Internet security companies.
+Dean Ocampo leads the go-to-market strategy for the Exposure risk management solutions as Senior Product Marketing Manager at Elementum.
+He has helped companies build their security, compliance, and risk programs while serving in product marketing, product management, and consulting roles at several high tech and Internet security companies.
 He is a Certified Information Systems Security Professional (CISSP).

-Dana Martin (right) is an expert in supply chain risk management, serving as the product manager for risk management solutions at Elementum.
-In recent years, he’s held various consulting roles with government and leading Fortune 500 companies, helping clients develop best practices in supply chain security, anti-counterfeiting strategies and operational risk management.
+Dana Martin is an expert in supply chain risk management, serving as Product Manager for risk management solutions at Elementum.
+In recent years, he's held various consulting roles with government and leading Fortune 500 companies, helping clients develop best practices in supply chain security, anti-counterfeiting strategies, and operational risk management.